 Step 4: Plan Your Timeline

-It may seem counterintuitive not to think about dates until step 4, but waiting until now makes it much easier.
-It also allows your team to work with less stress and more realistic timelines.
+It may seem counterintuitive not to think about dates until step 4, but waiting until now makes it much easier by allowing your team to work with less stress and realistic timelines.

 In that case, start from the launch date and work backwards to figure out what's possible to create in the timeline you have.